gmalim/NBA_analysis/README_PlayerAwards.md

 - All regressors are cross-validated by using training data and the *LeaveOneGroupOut* cross-validation scheme, where a group is defined as a single NBA season.
 - Validation curves are calculated and visualized.
-- Regression metrics are calculated and listed for all models.
+- Predicted versus true AVS distributions are visualized for all models and regression metrics are calculated.
 - Feature importances for Decision Tree ensemble models (e.g. Random Forest) are calculated and listed for all CV groups.

 ### 6. Model training and predictions

 - Models are fitted using training data, fitted models are used to predict test data.
-- Regression metrics are calculated and listed for all models (if the NBA Player Award has been awarded for test year).
+- Predicted versus true AVS distributions are visualized for all models and regression metrics are calculated if the NBA Player Award has been awarded for test year.
 - NBA player predictions for all models are listed.
 - The NBA Player Award candidates are listed in order of the median predicted AVS rank over all selected models.